• Trunk Bay, St. John, USVI

 Collision and Mountain Building

 The collision of the North American and Caribbean plates has significantly formed some of the archipelago's most iconic features.
-These two plates engage in a geological showdown, giving rise to towering volcanic peaks and mountain ranges.
+These two plates engage in a geological showdown, leading to towering volcanic peaks and mountain ranges.

 For instance, the islands of Dominica and Saint Kitts result from this collision, with their dramatic and picturesque volcanic landscapes towering over the Caribbean Sea.
 These geological giants testify to the immense forces beneath the Earth's surface.